-Course Number(s) PSYC 411

-Formal Title Applied Behavior Analysis

-Transcript Title (≤30c) Applied Behavior Analysis

-Recommended Course Preparation

-Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-PSYC 210 with a C or better AND PSYC 311 OR PSYC 332 with a C or better
+Course Number(s) PSYC 411 Formal Title Applied Behavior Analysis Transcript Title (≤30c) Applied Behavior Analysis Recommended Course Preparation Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+PSYC 210 with a C or better AND PSYC 311 OR PSYC 332 with a C or better of Credits Must adhere to the UMBC Credit Hour Policy 3 Repeatable? ☐ Yes X☐ No Max.
+Total Credits 3 This should be equal to the number of credits for courses that cannot be repeated for credit.

-Credits 3

-Repeatable? ☐ Yes ⊠ No

-Max.
-Total Credits Credits 3 This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
-E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a time.
+E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) ⊠ Reg (A-F) ☐ Audit ⊠ Pass-Fail
+Grading Method(s) X Reg (A-F) ☐ Audit X Pass-Fail